SanjayMarreddi/CS220/Competitive_Programming/Library/Notes/Notes.md

     Example2: Data_Structures\10.Graphs_and_Trees\Basics_and_Traversal\Normal_BFS_for_Multi_Ex2.cc
     Also, We need NOT explicitly write down all the adjacent/ reachable cells of grid.
 We can directly use for loops :)

+- Bipartite Graph:
+    A bipartite graph (or bigraph) is a graph whose vertices can be divided into two disjoint and independent sets U and V such that every edge connects a vertex in U to one in V. Vertex sets U and V are usually called the parts of the graph.
+    - A graph is bipartite if and only if it does not contain an odd cycle.
+    - A graph is bipartite if and only if it is 2-colorable, (i.e. its chromatic number is less than or equal to 2).
+    - All trees are bipartite.

 Binary Trees:
 - The AVERAGE space Complexity of PreOrder, PostOrder, InOrder Traversal in O(h) not O(n) for both Recursive/Iterative. where h = O(logn),